Livox-SDK/LivoxIntegration/README.md

-# LivoxIntergration
+# LivoxIntegration
-Guidelines for intergrating Livox LiDARs with other sensors.
+Guidelines for integrating Livox LiDARs with other sensors.